microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ## Introduction

-This proposal introduces `ReorderThread`, a built-in function for raygeneration shaders to explicitly specify where and how shader execution coherence can be improved.
+This proposal introduces `TryReorderThread`, a built-in function for raygeneration shaders to explicitly specify where and how shader execution coherence can be improved.
 Additionally, `HitObject` is introduced to decouple traversal, intersection testing and anyhit shading from closesthit and miss shading.
-Decoupling these shader stages gives an increase in flexibility and enables `ReorderThread` to improve coherence for closesthit and miss shading, as well as subsequent operations.
+Decoupling these shader stages gives an increase in flexibility and enables `TryReorderThread` to improve coherence for closesthit and miss shading, as well as subsequent operations.

 ## Motivation